AdobeDocs/experience-manager-desktop-app.en/guidelines.md

 Markers or other annotations in screenshots (like red frames, arrows or text) should not be used.
 This way the screenshots are easier to re-use or replicate in localized versions of the documentation.

-### Version-Specific References
+### Version-specific References

 Try to avoid any direct references to a specific version throughout the documentation content whenever possible.
 This makes the documentation more flexible and extensible for future versions.

 ### Use of Day, [!DNL Experience Manager], CQ, CRX

-The product should always be referred to by its full name **Adobe Experience Manager** for the first time in an article and can thereafter be referred to as **Experience Manager**.
+Refer the product by its full name **Adobe Experience Manager** for the first usage in an article and then refer to it as **Experience Manager**.

-Day, Day Software, CQ, and CRX should not be used except where unavoidable such as in class names or referring to the history of [!DNL Experience Manager].
+Do not use Day, Day Software, CQ, and CRX terms, except where unavoidable such as in class names or referring to the history of [!DNL Experience Manager].